HBMY289/iotaBalanceMover/README.md

 ## Disclaimer
 NEVER share your seed with anyone.
-No community member or member of the Iota Foundation will ever ask for your seed.
-If someone does it is 100% a scam to steal your money.
-That said, even entering your seed into a software other than the official Iota wallet should not be handled lightly and can only be recommended as a last resort.
+No member of the Iota Foundation or community member will ever ask for your seed.
+If someone does it is a scam to steal your money.
+That said, even entering your seed into a software other than the official Iota wallet should not be taken lightly and can only be recommended as a last resort.
 Unlike Trinity this program does not block funds on spent addresses, but will rather let you transfer them.
-Only do this if you are aware of the invlved risks.
+Only do this if you are aware of the involved risks.

 ![](images/spent_address.png)